 Students here on other visa types (or who have come as dependents on another person’s visa) are generally permitted to study full time at the university.
 This includes H-4s, L-2s, and E-2s, among others.
 If you have one of these visas already, please indicate such on your admission application.
 U.S. Immigration law prohibits any full-time study for students who enter the U. S. on the visa waiver program or on B1/B2 tourist visas or F-2 visas.
 If you’re here already and unsure of your visa type or immigration status, please indicate “Other” as your US citizenship on the CU-Boulder admission application.

 If you are an F-1 or J-1 student, please take note of your program start date.
 All F-1/J-1 students MUST arrive no later than the program start date which is reflected on your I-20/DS-2019.
-Note: You may enter the U.S. up to 30 days prior to this date.
+Note: You may not enter the U.S. more than 30 days prior to this date.

 Due to current restrictions imposed by U.S. Department of Treasury’s Office of Foreign Assets Control, webcourse delivery cannot be provided to the following countries: Cuba, Iran, North Korea, Syria, the Region of Crimea.
 Students who are resident, or may be a resident in any of these countries during their CU study may require prior U.S. Government approval.
 Students resident in a sanctioned country should not enroll or begin an academic program at CU.
 CU can seek prior U.S. Government approval on a case by case basis.
 If you are interested in seeking prior approval, contact the Office of Export Controls at exportcontrolhelp@Colorado.edu.